saylesss88/mdbook-kanagawa-theme/README.md

 **Latest posts**

+The "Latest posts" card is tied to the `blog` collection.

 This theme works by filtering and sorting your frontmatter.
 For example, to add links/overviews/pics to the "Latest posts" card, your frontmatter would look like this: